Frequently Asked Questions

 - Water Quality: Through the use of low impact development features, including bioswales, aquatic plantings and the removal of floatables, the project will advance the water quality and ensure the sustainability of our biotic habitats.

 - Cultural Linkages: The project will celebrate the culture, history, and natural qualities of San Antonio through a series of temporary and permanent public artworks, artistic treatments, interpretive signage, performances and interactive exhibits.

-Bexar County is the primary funder of the San Pedro Creek Improvements Project, and the San Antonio River Authority is the project manager for the project.
+Bexar County is the primary funder of the San Pedro Creek Improvements Project, and the San Antonio River Authority is the project manager for the project, as well as have oversight and maintenance responsibility as project phases are complete.
 The design team is comprised of HDR Engineering, Pape-Dawson Engineers, and Muñoz and Company.
 The joint venture of Sundt/Davila is the designated construction manager for the project.

 The City of San Antonio, in coordination with the River Authority, has created design standards and guidelines for a new overlay district along the creek.
 This new district will ensure compatible and high-quality development along the creek and adjacent corridors to preserve the public investment.
 The new design zoning overlay district for San Pedro Creek are patterned after the River Improvement Overlay (RIO) guidelines and are calibrated to match the design character of the San Pedro Creek Improvements Project.
 The standards and guidelines do not apply to residential single-family developments.

 Bexar County has committed $132.8 million and the City of San Antonio has committed $19.5 million toward the design and construction of Phases 1 and 2.